THE INDIAN MUTINY

 The rebellion only affected north central India.
 If every region had risen up then the British would have been scrambling for their ships.

 There were 310 000 Indians in the EIC’s Army.
 There were 45 000 British troops in India.
 Only about a third of the EIC Army rebelled.
 There were armies of princely states that rebelled against the British.
 There were also ordinary men who were not part of any army who grabbed any weapon (even a farm tool) and fought against the British.

 At least 100 000 Indian combatants were killed.
 Tens of thousands of Indian civilians were killed.
 Most of them were killed by the British and their Indian followers.
 A small number of Indian civilians were put to death by the rebels.

 The rebellion failed due to a lack of co-ordination and leadership.
 There was no overall strategy and poor communication.
+Bahadur Shah was uninspiring and lacked self-assurance.
 Having launched one mutiny it was difficult for the rebels not to suffer another.
 Discipline broke down.
 The Rebel Army suffered from desertion.
-After May 1857 some rebels simply deserted their units and went home to their villages.
+After May 1857 some rebels simply deserted their units and went home to their villages especially after they had gathered some loot.
 This desertion accelerated in late 1857 when it looked like the rebels were being vanquished.

 Rebels had radically different visions of a post-British India.
 Some cared only about their state.
+Some wanted total independence for their state.
 Some cared only about their religion.
 Some wanted the Mughal Empire back and others were dead against it.